bantuajadulu/JNA_Sertification/README.md

 ```sh
 ciscolab
 ```
-- [ ] laptop0 replace LAN to Wireless then Connet to labcisco
+- [ ] laptop0 replace LAN to Wireless then Connect to labcisco
-- [ ] laptop1 replace LAN to Wireless then Connet to labcisco
+- [ ] laptop1 replace LAN to Wireless then Connect to labcisco

 # Step 4: Uji konektivitas